Become A Clinical Supervisor

 Evaluation, Remediation, and Gatekeeping In Clinical Supervision

-The entire supervisory relationship is built when a supervisee begins to see clients.
-The supervisor is responsible for the supervisee’s development and providing support when needed.
+When a supervisee begins to see clients, the entire supervisory relationship is built.
+The supervisor is responsible for the supervisee’s development and provides support when needed.
 Most supervisors seamlessly move into these responsibilities yet struggle to accept their role in the evaluative component of supervision.
-A supervisee’s development can and should be measured as a way to identify areas of concern as well as areas of strength.
+A supervisee’s development can and should be measured to identify areas of concern as well as areas of strength.

 Interested In Applying?